 So he yelled out IN ENGLISH at the other tag team(I think it was to Riki Choshu? and Super Machine or Massa Saito) at Korakuen, “Kerry’s going to do the Discus(punch), and you better sell BIG!”
 Out loud.
 So loud, all the fans heard it.
 The fans(and the boys in the back) seemed to laugh all in unison, and Kevin later said he felt a bit embarrassed to have exposed the biz like this in the ’80s.
 Owen loved that story but never relayed it to the marks.
 Owens’s ribs were all over the place, though.

 That “Stu Hart/Stampede Bump.”
 Owen Hart picked me up at Calgary Airport the day before, along with his then-best WWF pal and roommate in the late Louie Spicolli.
-We laughed at Owen cursing bigtime at the nonstop snow downpour that neither Louie nor I would have the guts to the drive-thru.
+We laughed at Owen, cursing bigtime at the nonstop snow downpour that neither Louie nor I would have the guts to the drive-thru.
 Owen was also driving super fast since he knew the route and got us all there to base safely.
 That was Owen.
-He later gave me the dungeon tour, where I burned through at least 15 rolls of PanX and Tri-X film.
+He later gave me the dungeon tour, where I burned through at least 15 PanX and Tri-X film rolls.
 That was the Owen we still love and miss.

 The loving family man.
 The smiling prankster(another repeat rib of his was calling/waking up a wrestler-not Hansen; at 2 am acting as the hotel manager and telling them their credit card was denied and that he or she had to vacate their room immediately or the cops would throw them out) and of course the ultimate in-ring athlete.
 The great friend and the guy who always stood up for himself when he felt things weren’t right or ethical.
 The hero, even seconds before we lost him.